fbpx

 Cordon tape seals off an active crime scene

 Indeed, US News & World Report recently found that Daytona Beach's crime rate is lower than the average for other American cities of comparable size.
-However, the average crime rate in Daytona is about 9.9 per 1,000 residents, while Cocoa Beach's is 4.2 per 1,000.
+The average crime rate in Daytona is about 9.9 per 1,000 residents, while Cocoa Beach's is 4.2 per 1,000.
+These are low numbers - either way.

 To learn more specifics on the least safe tourist destinations in Florida, we'd recommend reading the statistics in our post "Is Florida Safe To Visit?